Offline Environment Deployment Manual¶

 4.1 Install kubectl¶

-kubectl is a command-line client tool for Kubernetes, which can be used to deploy applications, check, and manage cluster resources.
+kubectl is a command-line client tool for Kubernetes.
+You can use this command-line tool to deploy applications, check, and manage cluster resources.
 Our Launcher is based on this command-line tool to deploy applications.
 For specific installation methods, refer to the official documentation:

 https://kubernetes.io/docs/tasks/tools/install-kubectl/